Signedue/signedue.github.io/income.md

 # Disposable income for the top and bottom five regions in Denmark (2007–2023) for Men

-This interactive Plotly chart compares disposable income for the top and bottom five regions in Denmark (2007–2023).
+This interactive Plotly chart compares disposable income for Denmark's top and bottom five regions (2007–2023).

 <iframe src="income_trends_men.html" width="100%" height="700px" frameborder="0"></iframe>